GO TREK GORILLAS IN UGANDA – BOOK BUDGET GORILLA TREKKING TOURS TO BWINDI & MGAHINGA

-Gorilla Trekking Uganda from Kigali is one of the best options of how to trek gorilla in Uganda with utmost convenience.
-These are gorilla trips begin specifically from Kigali in Rwanda to Uganda visit mountain gorillas.
-Visitors fly into Rwanda and see gorillas in Uganda.
-Kigali to Bwindi gorilla trekking packages entail 1, 2 and 3 days Uganda gorilla safaris or more days as the tourist may choose based on the available time.
-Uganda gorilla tracking through Kigali is better than doing the same adventure in Rwanda’s Volcanoes National Park.
-In 2017, Rwanda increased its gorilla permits from USD 750 then to USD 1500 per permit.
-This made gorilla tracking in Rwanda very expensive compared to Uganda’s tours.
+Gorilla Trekking in Uganda from Kigali are some of the best safari options of how to trek gorilla in Uganda on budget, midrange or luxury and with utmost convenience.
+These gorilla trips begin specifically from Kigali to the gorilla parks in Uganda and back.
+Visitors fly into Rwanda and drive to Uganda for gorilla adventures and then transfer back to Kigali.
+Kigali to Bwindi gorilla tour packages entail 1, 2 and 3 days gorilla safaris or more days basing on the available time.
+Seeing gorillas in Uganda from Kigali is better than doing the same adventure from the same city to Volcanoes National Park.
+In 2017, Rwanda increased its gorilla permit from USD 750 then to USD 1500 per permit.
+This made gorilla tracking in Rwanda very expensive compared to that of Uganda.
 Uganda has recently announced an increase in the gorilla permit prices from the current USD 600 to USD 700 starting from July 2020.
-The increment still put the Pearl of Africa in the number one position as the best and most affordable gorilla safari destination in Africa.
-So, fly into Rwanda and take up a safari to go and see Uganda gorillas in the wild.
-Uganda gorilla trekking from Kigali also saves time on the ground transfer as its only 4 hours from Rwanda to Bwindi.

 These tours are all about gorilla trekking in Uganda by flying from Entebbe to Bwindi Impenetrable National Park.
 When you fly from Entebbe Airport, you will either land at Kihihi or Kisoro Airstrips.
 Upon landing, you would be transfered to the lodge awaiting the next day’s gorilla excursion in the forest.
 You will stay 3 days, 2 nights in Bwindi before flying back to Entebbe after treking the gorillas.
 Flying to Bwindi may be by a scheduled flight or a chartered chopper or a fixed-winged aircraft.